 Each year, the NMFS sets an annual budget for the Observer Program in terms of cost and observer days.
 The partial coverage observer day budget for 2020 was set at $3,660,124 and 2,500 days in the 2020 ADP, and the NMFS expected to spend $3,661,280 observing 2,513 days (NMFS 2019).
 The expected number of observer days is determined by the expected number of fishing days and the rate at which trips are selected for coverage.
 The number of fishing days expected to occur in 2020 was estimated using data on annual fishing effort from 2016 to 2019.
 Based on simulations using trip durations from 2018 and 2019, the NMFS then set selection rates so that the average cost from simulations was equal to the available budget (NMFS 2019).

-In 2020 there was slightly less partial coverage fishing effort than expected overall but differences between predicted and actual fishing effort differed dramatically between individual strata (Table 1).
-The actual fishing effort in the HAL, TRW, EM HAL, and EM TRW EFP strata was lower than expected and that in the POT and EM POT strata was higher than expected.
-There has been a trend in recent years toward the increased adoption of pots, and this trend may have influenced these differences between actual and predicted effort within gear types.
+In 2020 there was slightly less partial coverage fishing effort than expected overall but differences between predicted and actual fishing effort differed dramatically between among individual strata (Table 1).
+The actual fishing effort in the HAL, TRW, EM HAL, and EM TRW EFP strata was lower than expected and actual fishing effortthat in the POT and EM POT strata was higher than expected.
+There has been a trend in recent years toward the increased useadoption of pots, and this trend may have influenced these differences between actual and predicted effort within gear types.

 The FMA paid for 1,229.5 observer days, which was 51.1 % lower than predicted by the average simulation (Figure 1, top panel).
 At-sea partial coverage observers cost $2,729,487, which was 25.4% lower than expected (Figure 1, bottom panel).
 The costs in Figure 1 include additional quarantine and plant days paid for in 2020 due to COVID-19, which partially explains why costs did not decrease proportionately with observer days.
 The other factor that influenced this outcome is that the general observer waivers were put in place during the end of the fiscal year when we expected to purchase cheaper ‘optional’ days on the observer contract.
 As a result, no optional days were used in 2020 and all observed days were purchased at the higher guaranteed day rate.
 The number of actual paid partial coverage observer days was fewer than what was estimated in the 2020 ADP due in part to prediction error in fishing effort and to a larger degree the inability to deploy observers according to the ADP in response to COVID-19.